Firstly, what is the General Data Protection Regulation (GDPR)? And who is it that really needs an EU Representative?

 The General Data Protection Regulation (GDPR) provides a level of international protection for the personal data of EU citizens under Article 3.

-Article 3 outlines that GDPR will apply to companies that are processing EU Citizens outside of the European Economic Area (EEA).
-GDPR imposes a variety of obligations, such as ensuring that they apply the core data protection principles and treat the data as is required by the GDPR.
+GDPR will apply to companies that are processing EU Citizens outside of the European Economic Area (EEA).
+GDPR imposes a variety of obligations, such as ensuring that they apply the core data protection principles.
+And treat the data as is required by the GDPR

 To assist with accountability, the GDPR establishes the role of the EU Representative under Article 27.
 The role of the EU Representative is a role distinct from that of a Data Protection Officer (DPO) for a variety of reasons.